Panchananturuk1/LoginModule/README.md

 # LoginModule:
-A Complte Login , Signup Module with proper validation, i have used JSP and servlet and backend MySql. it also provides the admin module which we can view all the data which is registered by the user
+A Complete Login , Signup Module with proper validation, i have used JSP and servlet and backend MySQL. it also provides the admin module which we can view all the data which is registered by the user